Defiant-Sheep/federal-eu-constitution/TITLE_2_CH_2.md

 Individuals nominated as ministers require either a majority vote of Parliament, or the approval of a Federal Chancellor, before they are appointed to their position.

-### Aritcle III.
+### Article III.
+Individuals nominated as ambasators require a two-thirds affirmative vote of the Senate before they may be appointed to their position.

+### Article IV.
 Either chamber of Congress may initiate bills according to their internal rules.
 They may debate and amend the bill through their internal rules at any point before it is finalised.
 The initiating chamber may pass the bill with a majority vote.
 The bill is sent to the other chamber, that may debate it themselves.
 They second chamber may by majority vote reject the bill, return it to the first chamber with a recommendation to amend it, or pass the bill themselves.
 The bill becomes law after both chambers pass it in the same form.

 The senate may choose to submit a bill to a referendum.

+### Article V.
+Two thirds of the Senate must vote in favour if the ratification of a treaty is to occur.
+If a treaty contains legislative provisions, Parliament must also ratify the treaty for it to come into effect.

-### Article IV.
+### Article VI.
 Each chamber of Congress may edit their internal rules.

 Each chamber of Congress may elect their own speaker and deputy speakers.

-### Article V.
+### Article VII.
 Laws that grant additional power to the cabinet, a minister or a ministry shall be called Enabling Acts.
 Enabling Acts may contain clauses restricting the use of these powers to specific types of state of emergency.
 There shall be legislation describing the process by which every type of state of emergency may be declared and revoked.

 Either chamber of Congress may unilaterally create restrictions to Enabling Acts.
 These restrictions may be removed at any time by the same chamber.

-### Article VI.
+### Article VIII.
-The Federal Jusy has juristiction over the impeachments of the President of Europe, the Vice Presidents, ministers and members of the Supreme Court.
+The Federal Jury has juristiction over the impeachments of the President of Europe, the Vice Presidents, ministers, ambassators and members of the Supreme Court.
 Members of the Federal Jury may only vote on the impeachment of a federal official once per month.
 The votes will be sorted based on the meeting they were cast after and the individual they were about, but the individuals who voted a certain way within a meeting will remain anonymous.
 Votes in favour of impeachment shall not be legally distinguishable even if they specified separate actions as the relevant offence, but the media may report on the reasoning given if the layout of the votes allows for the reasoning to be given.

 If two-thirds of the votes among the Federal Jury within the past two months on the topic of a single federal official voted to impeach them, and at least three-quarters of the Federal Jury participated in a vote on that same federal official within the past two months, then the official is considered impeached.
 An impeached official shall be removed from office when a judge declares that they are aware that they have been impeached.